wavemaker/docs/learn/app-development/widgets/widget-library.md

 ---
-title: "Widget Library"
+title: "WaveMaker Widget Library"
 id: "widget-library"
 ---
-Find the list of Widgets available in the WaveMaker platform along with a brief description and links to the detailed documents.
+Find the list of Widgets available in the WaveMaker platform with a description and links to the detailed documentation.

 ---